iturnedmyselfintoapickle/marxist-research/repro-rights/marxist-feminism.md

 # Alexandra Kollontai
-- "The Social Basis of the Woman Question" - 1909
+## "The Social Basis of the Women's Question" - 1909
   - issue of gender equality is not separate from the "general social question"
   - the subordination of women is due in large part to economic factors; natural qualities are secondary to this
   - "women can become truly free and equal only in a world organized along new social and productive lines"